pottekkat/personal-website/content/posts/cms-ide.md

 The initial setup entirely depends on how you have structured your website's content.
 Even with a relatively large website, my initial setup was quite effortless.

+> [!TIP]
-> **Tip**: You can change your Front Matter setup _after_ the initial setup. i.e., the initial setup is not permanent.
+> You can change your Front Matter setup _after_ the initial setup. i.e., the initial setup is not permanent.

 Once this is done, you can open the _Front Matter Dashboard_.